Laxton, Nottinghamshire

 Laxton is a small village in the civil parish of Laxton and Moorhouse in the English county of Nottinghamshire, situated about 25 miles northeast of Nottingham city centre.
-In 1981 Laxton was sold to the Crown Estate, which is committed to maintaining the open field system.
-The population of the civil parish (including Ompton and Ossington) at the 2011 Census was 489.
+The population of the civil parish (including Moorhouse) at the 2021 census was 251.
 Laxton is best known for having the last remaining working open field system in the United Kingdom.
-Its name is recorded first in the Domesday Book of 1086 as Laxintone, and may come from Anglo-Saxon Leaxingatūn, meaning the 'farmstead or estate of the people of a man called Leaxa.
-It is possibly the namesake of the town of Lexington, Massachusetts, and thus ultimately of all the other towns named Lexington in the United States.
+Its name is recorded first in the Domesday Book of 1086 as Laxintone, and may come from Anglo-Saxon Leaxingatūn, meaning the 'farmstead or estate of the people of a man called Leaxa.'
+It is possibly the eponym of the town of Lexington, Massachusetts, and thus ultimately of all the other communities named Lexington in the United States, directly or indirectly.